2023 Best Value Nursing Master's Degree Schools in Virginia

 The average tuition and fees for an in-state graduate student at University of Virginia are $20,906 a year.

-Mary Baldwin University did quite well in this year’s ranking of the best places for nursing students to get a master’s degree.
-It came in at #10 on the list.
-Mary Baldwin is a small private not-for-profit school located in the city of Staunton.
+Mary Baldwin University ranked #10 on this year’s Best Value Nursing Master’s Degree Schools in Virginia list.
+Mary Baldwin is a small private not-for-profit school located in the small city of Staunton.

-Best Value Nursing Colleges in the Southeast Region
+Request InformationBest Value Nursing Colleges in the Southeast Region

-Explore all the Best Value Nursing Colleges in the Southeast Area or other specific states within that region.
+Explore all the Best Value Nursing Schools in the Southeast Area or other specific states within that region.

 State | Degrees Awarded |